New-Math-Data/gitpt/gitpt/prompts/prompt_message_no_prefix.md

 # OUTPUT INSTRUCTIONS

-- Use conventional commits - i.e. prefix the commit summary with "chore:" (if it's a minor change like refactoring or linting), "feat:" (if it's a new feature), "fix:" if it's a bug fix.
+- Do not use conventional commits - i.e. do not prefix the commit summary with "chore:" "feat:" or "fix:" .

 - Write the output message in a {style} manner.